AKASH7707/Heart_Disease_Prediction/README.md

 ### 1.3 Importance of the Project

-This project will help doctors to make sure whether the patient have heart disease or not.It can play a crucile role in saving people life.
+This project will help doctors to make sure whether the patient have heart disease or not.It can play a critical role in saving people life.
 ### 1.4 Model used

 The following machine learning models were tested: